Home > Focusing and ... > Spirituality > Focusing on the Light: A Modest Proposal

 In this step the Focuser experiences an internal shift, whereby the beginning concern is eased and a fresh understanding emerges.
 The Focuser can either stop at this point or repeat the steps with another aspect of concern.
 I feel a sense of relief; the discomfort disappears and I have the beginnings of clarity about some changes I need to make in my life.

-Although I originally learned these steps from the small book entitled Focusing and practiced it by myself for many years, I have since participated in programs offered by the Focusing Institute in New York City and now much prefer to do Focusing with a partner.
+Although I originally learned these steps from the small book entitled Focusing and practiced it by myself for many years, I have since participated in programs offered by The International Focusing Institute in New York City and now much prefer to do Focusing with a partner.

 Focusing with a partner brings with it a respectful intimacy with another person that is certainly missing in most of our social relationships and very often missing in our emotionally intimate relationships with family members and friends.
 My own experience of Focusing with a partner is that it allows me to glimpse the delicate mystery of another human being and leads me to feel more connected and tolerant in all of my relationships.
 I feel less distracted by peoples' personalities and more able to experience them on a deeper level.
 For Friends, who place such a high value on community, Focusing provides a mechanism for moving beyond tolerance to true spiritual intimacy, both in the context of the Meeting and in our relationships with the larger community.